Frequently Asked Questions

 Does Spinach AI offer an API?

-Yes, Spinach AI offers a Transcript & AI Summary API.
-This API is available as an add-on for some plans and is included in the Enterprise plan.
-It provides advanced capabilities for generating and managing transcripts and AI-generated summaries.
-Learn more.
+Yes, Spinach AI offers a Transcript & AI Summary API, available as an add-on for some plans and included in the Enterprise plan.
+It enables advanced transcript and summary generation.
+See API details.

 What business impact can customers expect from using Spinach AI?

-Customers can expect increased productivity, streamlined workflows, enhanced collaboration, and improved customer engagement.
-Spinach AI automates note-taking and administrative tasks, integrates with key tools, and provides AI-powered insights for data-driven decision-making.
-These benefits help teams save time and focus on strategic work.
-Source.
+Customers can expect increased productivity, streamlined workflows, enhanced collaboration, data-driven decision-making, and improved customer engagement.
+Spinach AI automates routine tasks, freeing teams to focus on strategic work.
+See business impact.

 What feedback have customers given about Spinach AI's ease of use?

-Spinach AI is used in industries such as sales, customer success, technology, revenue operations, consulting, and healthcare technology.
-Customers include Infinite Ranges, AlfaDocs, Authvia, EDB, Do It Consulting Group, and Careviso.
-See customer stories.
+Spinach AI is used in sales, customer success, technology, revenue operations, consulting, and healthcare technology, as demonstrated by customer case studies.
+See case studies.

 LLM optimization